 Peter Wilcock QC

-Peter Wilcock specialises in criminal defence including regular appellate work, civil actions against the police, inquests and mental health.
+Peter Wilcock’s practice encompasses criminal defence (including both the Criminal Cases Review Commission (CCRC) and appellate work), Inquests, regulatory and crime-related civil proceedings and mental health.
 Peter’s criminal work has encompassed the full range of serious offences from terrorism to professional crime and fraud.

-Since taking silk in 2012 Peter has been instructed in two murder trials, the Birmingham riots trial (during which it was alleged the defendants attempted to shoot down a police helicopter), two cases of rape and child cruelty, and an allegation of preparing for acts of terrorism.
-In addition, he has acted in a number of high-profile criminal appeals including the case of Sam Hallam.
-Peter continues to accept instructions to advise in relation to criminal appeals and applications to the Criminal Cases Review Commission (CCRC).
-In November 2012 he gave a key-note address to the 7th Annual conference of the UK Innocence Projects.
+Since taking silk in 2012 Peter has appeared in the Hillsborough Inquests (representing seven families), ten murder trials, the Birmingham riots trial (during which it was alleged the defendants attempted to shoot down a police helicopter), two cases of rape and child cruelty and an allegation of preparing for acts of terrorism.
+In addition, he has conducted a number of high-profile criminal appeals including the cases of Sam Hallam and Victor Nealon.

 Peter sits as a Tribunal Judge in the First-tier Tribunal, Health, Education and Social Care Chamber (Mental Health) and is particularly interested in cases raising psychiatric issues.